xodiacinc/kata-feature-toggles-ng/README.md

 ### Assignment 3: behold smart messages

 The smart message service provides a timestamp for every message.
-I only stores the 10 most recent messages that are not older than 5 minutes.
+I only stores the 10 most recent messages.

 ### Assignment 4: add hero